barcic12/scraper/README.md

 To create a scraper instance for a particular marketplace, follow these steps: from scraperFactory import ScraperFactory, EbayScraperFactory

-# Define the marketplace and product name
+Define the marketplace and product name:

 marketplace_name = "ebay"
 product_name = "rolex"

-# Create a scraper factory instance for eBay
+Create a scraper factory instance for eBay:

 factory = EbayScraperFactory(product_name)

-# Use the factory to create a scraper instance
+Use the factory to create a scraper instance:

 scraper = factory.create_scraper()

-# Scraping configuration
+Scraping configuration:

 num_pages_to_scrap = optional
 num_items_per_page = optional